 Nancy G. West

 When Nancy was seven, she and her mother wrote poems to each other.
-The poetry was awful, but Nancy learned if you wrote something, people stopped to read it.
+The poetry was awful, but Nancy learned if you wrote something, people would stop to read it.

-In high school, LJ’s Pegasus published her poem.
-At eighteen--since journalists were underpaid and English grads sold lingerie--she slogged through General Business at UT-Austin, earning a BBA.
+In high school, Library Journal’s Pegasus published her poem.
+At eighteen--since journalists were underpaid and English grads sold lingerie--she slogged through General Business at UT-Austin and Houston and earned a BBA.
 Fortunately, one elective was Creative Writing.

 Married, with two daughters, Nancy read books on writing, wrote articles, poetry, the biography of artist Jose Vives-Atsara, and founded Book Publishers of Texas.